Kayaba-Attribution/SmartBasket/README.md

 - The project uses Hardhat for development and testing
 - Ensure you have sufficient ETH for gas fees when deploying to a testnet or mainnet

+### Future Roadmap

+1. Integrate with Neo N3 for expanded asset options using cross-chain bridges
+2. Implement advanced portfolio rebalancing strategies using Neo X's unique features
+3. Develop a user-friendly frontend for easy basket management
+4. Explore integration with Neo X's native features for enhanced performance and interoperability

+### Conclusion

+SmartBasket, with its full Uniswap V2 fork implementation, demonstrates the power and flexibility of Neo X as a platform for complex DeFi applications.
+By leveraging Neo X's unique features and EVM compatibility, we've created a secure, efficient, and fair token portfolio management system that contributes to the growing ecosystem of the Smart Economy.

+We're excited to be part of the Neo X community and look forward to further developing SmartBasket to showcase the full potential of this groundbreaking platform.